 Follow a healthy diet

 A dietitian can prescribe tailored nutrition advice for medical conditions, such as diabetes.
-If you have extras cover with Medibank, you may be able to claim benefits towards consultations with a dietitian up to annual limits and subject to waiting periods.
+If you have extras cover with Medibank, you may be able to claim benefits towards consultations with a dietitian*.
+Log in to My Medibank to check what’s included in your cover.

 Adopting a healthy lifestyle and exercising regularly is key to preventing and managing Type 2 diabetes.
 Not only does exercise make you feel better, it also plays a crucial role in maintaining a healthy weight.
-If you are looking for fun social events to get your body moving, check out Medibank’s Free + Active.
-Medibank members can also visit our Member Offers for great deals such as discounted gym entry, 20% off Michelle Bridges 12WBT and discounts on fitness and sports products.
+If you are looking for fun social events or something you can do at home to get your body moving, check out Live Better Activities.

 Look after your feet